-Not far from T Tauri, Hind found a reflection nebula, now called Hind's Variable Nebula, which is illuminated at the whim of its unreliable neighbor.
+Not far from T Tauri, Hind found a reflection nebula, now called Hind's Variable Nebula (see Fig 2), which is illuminated at the whim of its unreliable neighbor.
 Hind's Variable Nebula is remarkable for its changes in brightness, which are due to wide variations in T Tauri itself.
 Discovered by Hind in 1852, it began to fade after 1861 and had disappeared from view to even the largest telescopes of the time by 1868.
 It was not seen again until 1890 when it was observed by Edward Barnard and Sherburne Burnham.
 Since the 1930s it has been gradually brightening but remains a challenge for the amateur observer.

 In 1890, nearly 40 years after the discovery of T Tauri, Shelburn Burnham found that T Tauri is nestled within a much smaller nebula, now popularly known as Burnham's Nebula.
 When Burnham made his discovery, T Tauri was shining feebly at 14th magnitude – at the limit of most telescopes of the time.
 The condensed nebula appeared to be about arc-seconds in size in its longest dimension.
-T Tauri has been brighter than 10th magnitude since the early twentieth century making this feature very hard to detect.
-Burnham's Nebula can be discerned in an overexposed image of T Tauri as a bulge extending about 10 arc-seconds from the star.
+T Tauri has been brighter than 10th magnitude since the early 20th century making this feature very hard to detect.
+Burnham's Nebula can be discerned in an overexposed image of T Tauri as a bulge extending about 10 arcsec from the star.
 Unlike Hind's Variable Nebula, it is not believed to be a reflection nebula.

 Other components of the T Tauri system

-Much more recently, 30 arc-seconds west of the brightest point in Hind's nebula has been uncovered a Herbig-Haro object – a jet of the type commonly associated with young, mass-ejecting stars.
-As if all this were not enough, T Tauri turns out to have a binary companion, detected by its infrared glow, 0.5 arc-second to the south – hence known as T Tauri S, while T Tauri becomes T Tauri N – and there is even data to such that T Tauri is a triple-star system.
+Much more recently, 30 arcsec west of the brightest point in Hind's nebula has been uncovered a Herbig-Haro object – a jet of the type commonly associated with young, mass-ejecting stars.
+As if all this were not enough, T Tauri turns out to have a binary companion, detected by its infrared glow, 0.5 arcsec to the south – hence known as T Tauri S, while T Tauri becomes T Tauri N – and there is even data to such that T Tauri is a triple-star system.